Adrienn Hegedűs

 Adrienn Hegedűs (born 26 December 1977) is a Hungarian former tennis player.
 In her career, she won a total of 18 titles on the ITF Women's Circuit.
 On 24 September 2001, she reached her career-high singles ranking of world No. 178.

-In April 1998, Hegedűs played two doubles rubbers for the Hungary Fed Cup team.
+In April 1998, Hegedűs played two doubles rubbers for the Hungary Fed Cup team losing both of them.